 Choosing the best VPN for PC protection can be a tad confusing.
-We analyzed hundreds of VPN software options and narrowed our selection criteria to 5: encryption protocol, speed, privacy, streaming options, and server network.
+We analyzed hundreds of VPN software options and narrowed our selection criteria to 5: encryption protocol, speed, privacy, video options, and server network.

 Avoid older and less secure protocols as these can be easily compromised.
 We recommend choosing a VPN service that utilizes L2TP/IPSec, PPTP, OpenVPN TCP, SSTP, WireGuard, or OpenVPN UDP.
 There are also multi-protocol VPNs which is great for PC security.